 Diane Chamberlain: My sister, the hero behind Pretending to Dance

-Diane Chamberlain is the bestselling author of The Silent Sister and The Midwife's Confession.
-But when it came to writing her latest novel Pretending to Dance, Diane was inspired by her hero: her sister Joann, who has lived with progressive MS for much of her life.
+Bestselling author Diane Chamberlain shares how the protagonist in her novel Pretending to Dance was inspired by her hero: her sister Joann, who has lived with progressive multiple sclerosis for years.

-not long after joann's initial diagnosis, i developed rheumatoid arthritis. so much for our family's run of great health! jo and i had many long conversations about living with chronic illness and about end-of-life issues. joann would say "when i can no longer scratch my own nose, i want to be able to end my life.” she became a passionate advocate for death with dignity and she remains active in that fight today.
+Not long after Joann's initial diagnosis, I developed rheumatoid arthritis.
+So much for our family's run of great health!
+Jo and I had many long conversations about living with chronic illness and end-of-life issues.
+Joann would say "when I can no longer scratch my own nose, I want to be able to end my life."
+She became a passionate advocate for death with dignity and she remains active in that fight today.

-for years now, she has been unable to scratch her own nose. nina feeds her, bathes her, rolls her over in bed. joann is completely dependent on her. she can no longer type, so she uses voice recognition software on her computer. she's still active in community theater, although directing plays has become difficult without the use of her hands to make notes. she reads voraciously, belongs to several book clubs, is working on a memoir, and remains active in fighting for legislation to promote death with dignity.
+For years now, she has been unable to scratch her own nose.
+Nina feeds her, bathes her, rolls her over in bed.
+Joann is completely dependent on her.
+She can no longer type, so she uses voice recognition software on her computer.
+She's still active in community theatre, although directing plays has become difficult without the use of her hands to make notes.
+She reads voraciously, belongs to several book clubs, is working on a memoir, and remains active in fighting for legislation to promote death with dignity.

-but pretending to dance is not a story about multiple sclerosis. it's a story about the love between a father and daughter, the value of truth in a family, and making peace with the past. i'm grateful to joann for the inspiration she gave me in creating graham's character and for her openness and honesty in helping me paint a realistic picture of his life.
+Pretending to Dance is not a story about multiple sclerosis.
+It's a story about the love between a father and daughter, the value of truth in a family, and making peace with the past.
+I'm grateful to Joann for the inspiration she gave me in creating Graham's character and for her openness and honesty in helping me paint a realistic picture of his life.